 On February 24, 2020, the Company entered into a joint development agreement (the "Development Agreement") with SeaSpine Orthopedics Corporation ("SeaSpine") to develop a next generation device for sacropelvic fixation.
 Mr. Keith Valentine, who serves as the President, Chief Executive Officer and a member of the board of directors of SeaSpine, also serves as a member of the Company's Board of Directors since August 2015.
+On April 27, 2021, Addendum No.1 to the Development Agreement was entered into by and between the Company and SeaSpine to extend certain obligations as described under the Development Agreement to a consultant of the Company.

 Pursuant to the development plan, SeaSpine shall use reasonable efforts to assist in the development of the potential product offering, including licensing certain existing intellectual property to be incorporated into such product.
 Under the terms of the Development Agreement, the Company agreed to make monthly payments to SeaSpine to reimburse for full time resources employed by SeaSpine responsible to conduct the development activities.
-For the three months ended March 31, 2021 and 2020, the Company expensed \$10,000 and \$22,000, respectively, of the reimbursement charges from SeaSpine, which were recorded within research and development expense in the condensed consolidated statements of operations.
-There were no outstanding liabilities to SeaSpine as of March 31, 2021 and December 31, 2020.
+For the three months ended June 30, 2021 and 2020, the Company expensed \$13,854 and \$10,000, respectively, of the reimbursement charges from SeaSpine.
+For the six months ended June 30, 2021 and 2020, the Company expensed \$23,854 and \$44,000, respectively, of the reimbursement charges from SeaSpine.
+The reimbursement charges were recorded within research and development expense in the condensed consolidated statements of operations.
+There were no outstanding liabilities to SeaSpine ao, 2021 and December 31, 2020.

-Certain intellectual property developed pursuant to the project plan will be owned by the Company, certain intellectual property developed pursuant to the project plan will be owned by SeaSpine, and other intellectual property developed pursuant to the project plan will be jointly owned by SeaSpine and the Company.
-The Company also agreed to provide SeaSpine a royalty-free, worldwide, perpetual, non-exclusive license of certain of the Company's intellectual property incorporated into the product to be developed.
+Certain intellectual property developed pursuant to the project plan will be owned by the Company, certain intellectual property developed pursuant to the project plan will be jointly owned by SeaSpine and the Company.
+The Company also agreed to provide SeaSpine a royalty-free, worldwide, perpetual, nonexclusive license of certain of the Company's intellectual property incorporated into the product to be developed.
 The Company also agreed to pay SeaSpine a product royalty, in an amount specified in the Development Agreement, for each resulting product sold for a period of 10 years beginning on the initial market launch.
 The term of the Development Agreement shall continue until the expiration of all royalty terms, unless earlier terminated by either party, as provided for by the Development Agreement.